1940 Jersey election

 Elections were held in Jersey on 30 August 1940.
 The island was occupied by the Germans from 1 July 1940 until the surrender of the German forces on 9 May 1945.
 During this time, there was one election, held soon after the occupation began.
 The result installed puppet leader Edward Campbell as a front for the German administration, which was centered around the department of Manche, a French department in Normandy.
 Also standing was Thomas Jenkins.

 The election was unique in that only two candidates stood to represent the entire island.
 The post voted for was short-lived, and the Nazis removed it in 1942 to little reaction from the islanders.
 Campbell returned to his suffering business.
-He later went broke and died before the end of the war.